 Eliminate breeding sites by removing water sources around the home.
 The garden enthusiast will routinely drain saucers under potted plants.
-Cupped plants such as pitcher plants and water lettuce could support egg, larvae and pupa stage.
+Cupped plants such as, bromeliad, pitcher plants and water lettuce could support egg, larvae and pupa stage.
 Clear out thick brush to increase air-flow around the house.

-Flush water from outdoor pet bowls and scrub wading pools every 3-4 days during summer.
+Empty and scrub outdoor pet bowls and wading pools 2-3 times per week during summer.
 Dump bird bath water once a week.
 Keep floating debris out of ponds and vegetation short surrounding ponds.
 Maintain free-flowing ditches and culverts.

 “Government has utilized modern pesticides, after weighing cost and benefit in the interest of public safety and human health.”
 D.A.
-Drew, Commercial Agriculture Agent, Levy County Extension
+Drew, Commercial Agriculture Agent (ret.), UF/IFAS Extension Levy County

 Household chemicals called dunks contain bacteria, Bacillus thuringiensis israelensis (Bti).
-Bti specifically targets larvae.
-When placed in the water garden, this may be one method of larvae control.
+Bti specifically targets larvae and may be one method of larvae control.
 Granules are available as are household premises sprays.

 Levy County Mosquito Control District works to reduce adult mosquito populations with aerosol chemicals.
-Spraying generally occurs when mosquitoes are most active, dawn and dusk.
 PERMXUL 4-4 sticks to their wings and prevents flying.
 Bee hives should be registered with Florida Department of Agriculture and Consumer Services (FDACS).
 Contact Levy County Mosquito control 352-486-5127 to be placed on the no-spray list or online .